akky-xxxx/my-homepage/README.md

   - data control screen
 - admin-api
   - api server for admin
-- common-types
+- shared-items
-  - common type of all packages
+  - shared items of all packages

 ## Node version
 Refer the node-version.